cecarlsen/com.unity.render-pipelines.high-definition.custom-single-pass-stereo/README.md

 This is a hack for instanced single pass stereo with custom views in HDRP for supporting stereoscopic displays and video projections that need user dependent perspective rendering.

 In broad strokes, the approach is to add a custom XRPass to XRLayout during HDRenderPipeline.Render() and use OnEndCameraRendering to blit to a SBS texture.
+"Normally" a XRDisplaySubsystem from a XR Provider plugin is supposed to provide the XRPass.

 The officially recommended solution is to write and compile your own OpenXR provider ([NOT](https://discussions.unity.com/t/using-unity-xr-sdk-to-build-my-own-ar-plug-in/904304/13) a XR Provider plugin as has been previosly stated).
 Yes, writing a plugin ... just to do the equivalent of the (now obsolete) camera.SetStereoViewMatrices() and camera.SetStereoProjectionMatrices() methods.